 The Power Closet is designed to support NEIU's diverse student population in their professional development by providing access to professional clothing and accessories.
 Student may receive one full professional outfit with proof of an interview and two additional professional outfits once they accept a job or internship offer.
 The Power Closet is supported by donations from faculty, staff, students and community members.
-If you would like more information on obtaining Power Closet services or donating, please contact us at power-closet@neiu.edu or Career Development at (773) 442-4680 or ocs@neiu.edu or Career Development at (773) 442-4680 or ocs@neiu.edu
+If you would like more information on obtaining Power Closet services or donating, please contact us at power-closet@neiu.edu or Career Development at (773) 442-4680 or occa@neiu.edu